lectary/app-rn/README.md

 # Lectary

 Lectary is an opensource app to help learning sign language.
-For more information check the [offical website](https://lectary.net/).
+For more information check the [Lectary website](https://lectary.net/).

 ## React-Native